top of page

 where the crimped edge is usually left on the plate.

-All-purpose flour-Simple, right?
-Make sure the flour you
+• All-purpose flour: Simple, right?
+Make sure the flour you are using is

 • Sugar

-• Unsalted butter-Make sure it is cold, cold, cold.
-After
+• Unsalted butter: Make sure it is cold, cold, cold.
+After cutting into cubes,

-• Ice water-Although the recipe says 3 tablespoons, almost
+• Ice water: Although the recipe says 3 tablespoons, almost always it takes

 Filling Ingredients